zudochkin/awesome-newsletters/README.md

 * [Awesome PHP Newsletter](https://php.libhunt.com/newsletter).
 A curated list of awesome PHP libraries and resources.
 * [murze.be newsletter](https://murze.be/newsletter/).
 A bi weekly newsletter on modern PHP and Laravel.
 * [Laravel Daily](https://laraveldaily.com/weekly-laravel-newsletter/) Weekly tips and tricks from Laravel community.
+* [La semana PHP](https://www.lasemanaphp.com/).
+A weekly collection of news, tutorials and information in Spanish about PHP and its ecosystem: Laravel, Symfony, WordPress, Drupal, ...
+Manually selected by Jesús Amieiro.

 ### Python
 * [Python Weekly](https://www.pythonweekly.com/).
 A free weekly newsletter featuring curated news, articles, new releases, jobs etc related to Python.